-Parish C.E.
-Primary School and its governing body recognises its duty towards safeguarding and promoting the welfare of children as set out in Section 175 / 157 of the Education Act 2002 / Education (Independent School Standards) Regulations 2014.
+LDST and its Board of Directors recognises its duty towards safeguarding and promoting the welfare of children as set out in Section 175 / 157 of the Education Act 2002 / Education (Independent Trust Standards) Regulations 2014.

-Our school will prevent and respond to abuse and neglect by ensuring that the ethos and atmosphere of the school is conducive to a safe environment.
+Our Trust will prevent and respond to abuse, neglect and exploitation by ensuring that the ethos and atmosphere within LDST schools is conducive to a safe environment.
 Pupils and parents/carers will feel supported and able to report safeguarding concerns to any member of staff or volunteer.
-Staff and volunteers will feel they are supported by colleagues and the senior management team, including the governing body, and are able to report and seek advice and guidance on any safeguarding concerns, including those regarding colleagues or themselves.
-We will protect children at risk of abuse or neglect by having procedures in place that reflect current legislation, guidance and best practice.
+Staff and volunteers will feel they are supported by colleagues and the senior management team, including the Local Governing Body, and are able to report and seek advice and guidance on any safeguarding concerns, including those regarding colleagues or themselves.
+We will protect children at risk of abuse, neglect or exploitation by having procedures in place that reflect current legislation, guidance and best practice.

 As part of our safeguarding ethos, we encourage children to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-We will ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps will be taken to offer a balanced presentation of opposing views to pupils.
-We will ensure that reasonable steps are taken to ensure visitors to the school do not share messages with the school community which are contrary to our school ethos and beliefs.
+We will ensure that partisan political views are not promoted in the teaching of any subjects in the Trust and where political issues are brought to the attention of the pupils, reasonably practicable steps will be taken to offer a balanced presentation of opposing views to pupils.
+We will ensure that reasonable steps are taken to ensure visitors to our schools do not share messages with the school community which are contrary to our Trust ethos and beliefs.

-Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
+Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the Trust.
 An allegation, disclosure or suspicion of abuse, or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
 Similarly, any member of staff may observe or suspect an incident of abuse.